 THE TIER-1 ENGINEER PRESENTS

-The Tier-1 Playbook series is a collection of concise, no-fluff design guides for manufactured parts, drawn from over a decade of experience owning high-volume factory and accessory programs at a U.S. Tier-1 automotive supplier for major OEMs like Toyota, Ford, General Motors, Subaru, and Land Rover.Each volume follows the same proven format: practical rules, tables, and ratios with clear "why" explanations — no academic theory, no endless standards, just the KISS practices that delivered first-shot approval and eliminated expensive rework under relentless production pressure.The series covers key manufacturing processes, starting with:
+The Tier-1 Playbook series is a collection of concise, no-fluff design guides for manufactured parts, drawn from a lifetime of experience designing products in high-volume, high-criticality manufacturing environments across the automotive and defense sectors.Each volume follows the same proven format: practical rules, tables, and ratios with clear "why" explanations.
+No academic theory, no endless standards, no unnecessary bloat.
+Just the KISS practices that deliver first-shot approval and eliminate expensive rework under relentless production pressure.The series covers key manufacturing processes, starting with:

 Plastic Part Design for Injection Molding (2026 Edition - available now)